-Dublin Regional Energy Masterplan
+Dublin Region Energy Masterplan

-Codema is developing the Dublin Region Energy Master Plan, which will develop evidence-based, and costed pathways for the Dublin region to achieve its carbon emission reduction targets to 2030 and 2050, building on the energy areas identified in the Spatial Energy Demand Analyses (SEDAs) for the four Dublin local authority areas.
+Codema has developed the Dublin Region Energy Master Plan.
+The plan provides evidencebased, and costed pathways for the Dublin region to achieve its carbon emission reduction targets to 2030 and 2050, building on the energy areas identified in the Spatial Energy Demand Analyses (SEDAs) for the four Dublin local authority areas.

-It is the Policy of Dublin City Council: Decarbonising Zones

-To support the specific polices and projects identified in the Decarbonisation Zone of Ringsend/Irishtown in order to call address local low carbon energy, greenhouse gas emissions and climate needs and commit to establishing Decarbonising Zones in each LEA within the lifetime of this plan, with a view to designating all of Dublin City as a decarbonised zone by the end of this Development Plan.

-Strategic Energy Zones

-To support the designation of potential Strategic Energy Zones CA19 in the Dublin City Area in conjunction with the Eastern and Midland Regional Authority.

-Sustainable Energy Communities

-To support the ongoing efforts and future development of CA20 Sustainable Energy Communities in Dublin City through the SEAI 'Sustainable Energy Communities' Initiative.

-Dublin Regional Energy Masterplan

-To support the preparation of the Dublin Regional Energy CA21 Masterplan by Codema and to support its implementation in conjunction with neighbouring Dublin Local Authorities, Dublin Metropolitan CARO and other relevant stakeholders.
+It is the Policy of Dublin City Council: CA19 Decarbonising Zones To support, encourage and facilitate the specific polices and projects identified in the Decarbonisation Zone of Ringsend/Irishtown in order to address local low carbon energy, greenhouse gas emissions and climate needs and commit to establishing Decarbonising Zones in each LEA (Local Electoral Area) within the lifetime of this plan, with a view to designating all of Dublin City as a decarbonised zone by the end of this Development Plan.
+CA20 Strategic Energy Zones To support, encourage and facilitate the designation of potential Strategic Energy Zones in the Dublin City Area in conjunction with the Eastern and Midland Regional Authority.
+CA21 Sustainable Energy Communities To support, encourage and facilitate the ongoing efforts and future development of Sustainable Energy Communities in Dublin City through the SEAI 'Sustainable Energy Communities' Initiative.
+CA22 Dublin Region Energy Masterplan To support, encourage and facilitate the preparation of the Dublin Region Energy Masterplan by Codema and to support its implementation in conjunction with neighbouring Dublin Local Authorities, Dublin Metropolitan CARO and other relevant stakeholders.